scgbern/scgpico/content/wiki/howtos/howtoapplyforchoosesponsorshipforaconference/index.md

 ---
 Title: How to apply for Choose sponsorship for a conference
 ---
+#How to apply for Choose sponsorship for a conference
 send an email to the Choose board ([http://www.choose.s-i.ch/](http://www.choose.s-i.ch/)) requesting sponsorship  containing:

 -  your name